jimhigson/oboe.js-dissertation/markdown/5_Implementation.md

 save.
 Because Oboe is a small, tightly focused project the majority of the programming time is spent refactoring already working code.
-Running tests on save provides quick feedback so that mistakes are found before my mind has moved on to the next context.
+Running tests on save provides quick feedback so that mistakes are found before the programmer is thinking about the next context.
 Agile practitioners emphasise the importance of tests that execute quickly [@cleancode p.314:T9] -- Oboe's 220 unit and component tests run in less than a second so discovering programming mistakes is almost instant.
 If the "content of